 However, if a person is reasonably computer literate, they could go directly to this book for ideas and techniques without the first book.
 (Also available from Amazon for the Kindle and Kindle software on other devices.)

 Jack’s third AutoHotkey book AutoHotkey Applications (preferred, EPUB format for iPad, Android, and computers; MOBI for Amazon Kindle; and PDF for printing) is an intermediate level book of ideas and applications based primarily on the AutoHotkey GUI command.
 The book emphasizes practical applications.
 The book is not for the complete beginner since it builds on the information in the other two books.
 However, if a person is reasonably computer literate, they could go directly to this book for ideas and techniques without the other books.
 There is an extensive index to the ideas and techniques covered in the back of the book.
 (Find AutoHotkey Applications exclusively at ComputorEdge E-Books!
-It is no longer available from Amazon.
+It is no longer available on Amazon.
 Use the MOBI format e-book for the Amazon Kindle.)

 For more details about AutoHotkey Applications (Table of Contents and the entire book index), click here!

 As a convenience for people who don’t want to dig through the Web for individual tips, but would like to learn some cool AutoHotkey Hotstring tricks, the e-book Beginning AutoHotkey Hotstrings is now available on the ComputorEdge E-Books site and through Amazon.
 If e-books are not your thing, then it might be worth your time to peruse some of the blogs included in this book and linked at “Beginning AutoHotkey Hotstring Techniques” found under the “AutoHotkey Topics and Series” tab in the top menu bar.
 They just might inspire your next AutoHotkey script.

 Beginning Hotstrings explores the potential of the basic AutoHotkey Hotstring option and how they can aid anyone who uses word processors, text editors, or Web input fields on Windows computers.
 It’s surprising how this one small area of AutoHotkey can add power to your computer through Hotstring menus and the enigmatic Input command.

 For more details about Beginning AutoHotkey Hotstrings (Table of Contents and the entire book index), click here!